-As we all know, honey is made from the nectar of flowers.
+As we all know, bees make honey from the nectar of flowers.
 But when push comes to shove, honey bees will collect sweet liquid of endless variety.
-Several weeks ago, after describing the purple honey I received from a beekeeper in South Carolina, I received many opinions about what was really in the jar.
+After describing the purple honey I received from a beekeeper in South Carolina, I received many opinions about what was really in the jar.

-My opinion, which is shared by others, is that the purple honey was real honey made from real nectar secreted by the kudzu vine.
-Kudzu is actually a group of pea-family plants in the genus Pueraria.
-It is an invasive species which has pretty much swallowed parts of the southeastern United States.
+My opinion, which is shared by others, is that the purple honey was real honey made from real nectar secreted by flowers of the kudzu vine.
+Kudzu is a group of pea-family plants in the genus Pueraria.
+It’s an invasive species that has swallowed parts of the southeastern United States.

 Tales of purple honey surface from time to time in the same states that host kudzu.
 I don’t know of anyone who has positively identified the purple honey by chemical analysis or pollen sampling, but a lot of circumstantial evidence points to kudzu.
 It does not appear to be a favorite of honey bees, but when summers are especially dry and nectar resources are scarce, frames of purple honey appear scattered throughout the kudzu-rich areas.